acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 In this example, the anchor of the implicit Contrast (7.5) is three utterances back (7.2).

+- (w.1) [ANCHOR:] P1: Is it safe to put my camera through here?
+- (w.2) P1: It’s a very expensive camera you know.
+- (w.3) **[Dependent-act: ANSWER]** P2: Yes, that’s perfectly safe.
+(Bunt and Prasad 2016)

+Here, no discourse relation, nor an entity relation can be established between w.3 and w.2, so that w.1 is to be considered (and can be confirmed as) anchor.

 ### Overall hierarchy

 The top level of the hierarchy follows PDTB2, the middle level represents SemAF relations, the third level represents SemAF attribute roles.